Kemal Idris

-Nevertheless, by 1980 Idris had a falling out with Suharto and he was part of group of senior Indonesian retired generals and politicians to sign a petition highlighting their concerns against Suharto increasing authoritarian rule.
+Nevertheless, by 1980 Idris had a falling-out with Suharto.
+He was part of a group of senior Indonesian retired generals and politicians to signed a petition highlighting their concerns against Suharto's increasing authoritarian rule.
 This group was later known as the Petisi 50 group, highlighting the number of its signatories.

 As a result of his involvement with Petisi 50, Idris and his colleagues were sidelined and isolated by the Suharto government.
-Nevertheless, he managed to set up a waste collection company in Jakarta, earning him the nickname of jenderal sampah ("waste general").
+Nevertheless, he set up a waste collection company in Jakarta, earning him the nickname of jenderal sampah ("waste general").

 Idris died in Jakarta on 28 July 2010, due to complications from pneumonia.